sharma-dikshit/calculator-behaviour/power-on-off.md

 ## Scenario : Power on the calculator

 - Given : The calculator is off
-- When : The "on/off" button is pressed.
+- When : We press the "on/off" button
-- Then : The calculator is turned on and the screen sets to "zero".
+- Then : The screen sets to "zero".

 ## Scenario : Power off the calculator

-- Given : The calculator is off
+- Given : The calculator is off.
-- When : The "on/off" button is pressed.
+- When : We press the "on/off" button.
-- Then : The calculator is turned off.
+- Then : Shut down the calculator.